sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 * Use the account provided for you during the hands-on session, OR
 * A [Snowflake Trial Account](https://signup.snowflake.com/)

-## Step 1: Setup Git Integration
+## Step 1: Setup

-Open a Worksheet, copy/paste the following code and execute all statements from top to bottom.
-This will set up the Git repository and will copy everything you will be using during the lab.
+In Snowsight, open/create a SQL Worksheet, copy/paste the following code and execute all statements from top to bottom.
+This will set up the Git repository and will copy everything you will be using during the lab in your account.

 ``` sql
 CREATE or replace DATABASE DASH_CORTEX_AGENTS_SUMMIT;